gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 1: My Thanks To Those I Loved (Sindy)

-Sindy lay in bed waiting for the sun to rise and wishing that it wouldn't.
+Sindy lay in bed waiting for the sun to rise but wishing it wouldn't.
 The rain had stopped an hour ago.
-Raindrops made a steady plip, plip, plip outside her window as they fell from one leaf to the next.
+Drops made a steady plip, plip, plip outside her window as they fell from one leaf to the next.
-She hadn't heard the storm start, so she must have slept, but she still felt wearier all the way down into her bones.
+She hadn't heard the storm start, so she must have slept, but she still felt weary all the way into her bones.

 Soft knuckles rapped gently on her door.
 "Sindy?